Children and Youth

 Baby Dedication Ministry

-Counseling Ministry: The purpose of the baby dedication counseling is two-fold.
+Counseling Ministry: Our counseling is two-fold.
 First, it is to inform the parent(s) in accordance with the Scriptures, about what baby dedication is and is not.
-Also, to dispel Biblically any ideas about baby dedication.
+Second, to dispel Biblically any ideas about baby dedication.

 Services and Activities: